Updated November 1, 2021

 This is hard.

 Holding a wedding during a pandemic is just plain hard.
 But if you’ve decided to go through with it, there are some important rules to follow to keep people safe.
 And since not everyone agrees on the rules issued by the CDC, state and local governments, it might feel like stepping over some line to dictate how your guests should behave on your big day.
-Here we step you through all the big considerations so you can feel confident you’re doing the right thing.
+Here we walk you through all the big considerations so you can feel confident you’re doing the right thing.

 Asking guests to get vaccinated.

 Ask unvaccinated guests to get tested.

-It might feel like a sticky subject, but there’s no shame in asking your guests to get tested before attending your wedding.
+It might feel like a sticky subject, but there’s no shame in asking your unvaccinated guests to get tested before attending your wedding.
 Many drugstores are now offering in store or at-home testing, free of charge with or without any health insurance.
 Or they can call their local pharmacy, doctor or insurance company for information on getting tested.

 Before you put out the word, you’ll just need to decide how you want to handle guests that don’t get tested.
-You essentially have two choices: require the test results to enter the venue, or label folks that have a negative test so others know who’s safe to approach.
+Your wedding venue may have requirements and protocols to share, so start by asking.
+If they are leaving it up to you, you essentially have two choices: require the test results to enter the venue, or label folks that have a negative test so others know who’s safe to approach.
 More about that in the next section.

 Tell guests what to expect.